Where are all the Orchids?

-Many have asked us, where did all the orchids go?
-It all started with a simple (or so we thought) project to ensure the orchid collection was inventoried and labeled correctly.
-Several orchids in the collection were missing their identifying tags or labels.
-The orchid family is so diverse, untagged plants are difficult to identify, especially when they are not in bloom.
+Many asked, “Where did all the orchids go?”
+A simple project (or we thought) started to ensure the orchid collection was inventoried and labeled correctly.
+Unfortunately, it revealed some unexpected news.
+Because the orchid family is so diverse, untagged plants are difficult to identify, especially when not in bloom.
+And, several orchids in the collection were missing their identifying tags or labels.

 Expertise from the Central Iowa Orchid Society

-Maria Fedorova, VP of the Central Iowa Orchid Society, started volunteering with us in June 2024.
+Maria Fedorova, VP of the Central Iowa Orchid Society, started volunteering with us June 2024.
 She has been a big help in narrowing down untagged orchids to genus.
-Untagged plants were labeled with the genus, then we waited for them to bloom and compared the bloom to our list of accessioned orchids and hopefully get the identity that way.
-We’ve identified several plants using this process.
-If an orchid bloomed and it didn’t match any accessioned plant, we removed it from the collection.
+Untagged plants are now labeled with the genus.
+Now, when they bloom, compared to our list of accessioned orchids to try to get the identity that way.
+We identified several plants using this process.
+If an orchid bloomed and didn’t match any accessioned plant, we removed it from the collection.

-One reason for the project is that the previous plastic tags get brittle and break within a year or two.
-Plus, sometimes people remove the tag from the pot to learn more about the plant, and the tag isn’t always returned to the pot.
-Once we confirmed the identity, we created new dog tag-style accession tags.
+Another reason for the project was the previous plastic tags got brittle and broke within a year or two.
+Sometimes people remove the tag from the pot to learn more about the plant, and the tag isn’t always returned correctly.
+After identity is confirmed, new dog tag-style accession tags are created.
 The metal tags are very durable.
-Also, since the whole tag is viewable, hopefully people won’t need to remove the tag to get the identity.
+Since the whole tag is viewable, the hope is people don’t remove the tag to get the identity.

-The completed inventory showed a collection that contained 60 varieties, with 118 plants total.
-Metal tags were made and installed.
-There were around 10 we were still hoping to identify once they flowered.
-Overall, we were pleased with the work.
+The completed inventory now shows a collection with 60 varieties, and 118 plants total.
+Metal tags were made and installed for all identified plants.
+Around 10 still need identification once they flower.
+Overall, the work and project went well.

 Project Completed, However…

-Here is where the complications started to arise.
-When Maria started, she suspected some of our orchids were infected by a virus.
+Where did complications start to arise?
+Maria began to suspect some of the orchids were infected by a virus.
 She took a couple sickly leaves home and tested them with at-home virus test kits.
-Both plants tested positive for Cymbidium Mosaic Virus (CymMV).
+Both of the plants tested positive for Cymbidium Mosaic Virus (CymMV).
 Tested plants and all divisions were discarded.

 Viruses Found on Many Plants

 Following up in December, Maria tested three more plants.
 Two were positive for CymMV and one was positive for Odontoglossum Ringspot Virus (ORSV).
-In January we ordered a batch of 25 test kits to dig deeper into the problem.
-Almost every orchid tested has shown it has a virus.
+In January, a batch of 25 test kits to allowed us to dig deeper into the problem.
+Almost every orchid tested showed a virus.

-Some of the virus-infected orchids look healthy, with just a few black spots on a leaf or two.
-There are many causes for black spots on an orchid.
-Some causes can be treated, but once an orchid has a virus, there’s no cure.
+Some virus-infected orchids look healthy, with just a few black spots on a leaf or two.
+Many things cause black spots on an orchid.
+Some can be treated, but once an orchid has a virus, there is no cure.
 And it spreads.
-Suddenly we had a shrinking orchid collection.
+Suddenly the orchid collection began to shrink.

 Small But Healthy

-The bad news: We are down to 25 varieties and 35 plants. ☹️ The good news: We caught the viruses and halted their spread! 😀
+The bad news: The Botanical Garden now has only 25 varieties and 35 plants. ☹️ The good news: The viruses we caught and their spread halted! 😀

 What’s next for the orchid collection at the Greater Des Moines Botanical Garden?